Loading news…

 Rider review (2025 export, England) | rating 4.0

-NB: “Many riders give a high score while still noting specific improvements, so these quotes are treated as ‘friction signals’ rather than evidence a venue is poor.”
+You will note often riders still give a high score while still noting specific improvements, so these quotes are treated as ‘friction signals’ rather than evidence a venue is poor.

 What this means for operators and land managers: riders are not only asking for harder lines.
 They are also describing the “join-up” between levels.
 When progression feels stepped and supported, it is praised.
 When there is a gap, it becomes an improvement request.